 Paul Lewis, FAIA received a Bachelor of Arts from Wesleyan University and a Master of Architecture from Princeton University School of Architecture.
 He is a fellow of the American Academy in Rome as the winner of the 1998-1999 Mercedes T. Bass Rome Prize in Architecture.
 He is Associate Professor and Associate Dean at Princeton University School of Architecture.
-He has taught at Ohio State University as the Richard Trott Visiting Professor, Columbia and Barnard Colleges, The Cooper Union Chanin School of Architecture, and Parsons School for Design.
+He has taught at Ohio State University as the Richard Trott Visiting Professor, Columbia and Barnard Colleges, The Cooper Union Chanin School of Architecture, and Parsons School of Design.
 Paul is a member of the Board of Directors of the Architectural League of New York.

-David J. Lewis, AIA holds a Master of Architecture from Princeton University, a Master of Arts in the History of Architecture and Urbanism from Cornell University, and a Bachelor of Arts from Carleton College.
-He is an Associate Professor at Parsons School of Design and holds the honorary position of Adjunct Professor of Architecture at the University of Limerick, Ireland and serves as a member of the Advisory Board of the School of Architecture.
-He is currently a member of the Advisory Council of the College of Architecture, Art and Planning at Cornell University.
+David J. Lewis holds a Master of Architecture from Princeton University, a Master of Arts in the History of Architecture and Urbanism from Cornell University, and a Bachelor of Arts from Carleton College.
+He a tenured professor at Parsons School of Design and holds the honorary position of Adjunct Professor of Architecture at the University of Limerick, Ireland and serves as a member of the Advisory Board of the School of Architecture.
+David has served as a member of the Advisory Council of the College of Architecture, Art and Planning at Cornell University since 2012.